grob/ringo-sqlstore/README.md

 About Ringo SQLstore
 ===============

-Ringo SQLstore is a storage implementation allowing [RingoJS] applications to store data in a relational database.
-It is entirely implemented in Javascript and uses standard JDBC for interactions with the underlying database.
-It currently features
+Ringo SQLstore is a lightweight ORM/storage implementation for [RingoJS].
+It uses JDBC for communication with databases.
+Current features are:

 * Creation of tables and sequences
 * Transaction support